smherwig/phoenix-librpc/README.md

 First, build the benchmarking tools:

 ```
-cd librpc/bench
+cd ~/src/librpc/bench
 make
 ```

-The server is `rcpbenchserver`, and the client `rpcbenchclient`.
+The server is `rpcbenchserver`, and the client `rpcbenchclient`.
 The server takes two arguments: the URL on which to listen for connections, and the size of the payload to serve, in bytes.
 The client also takes two
 arguments: the URL to connect to, and the number of requests to perform.
 Both